-- Recognised recruitment and selection procedures and induction programmes are followed for both staff and members are in place - Training and development needs are tracked through annual personal development and performance interviews for staff, Member development needs co-ordinated by the Democratic Services Manager.
-Group Leaders flag up any issues needed - HR polices aim to promote the health and wellbeing of the workforce and the Investors in People accreditation is maintained
+- Recognised recruitment and selection procedures and induction programmes are followed for both staff and members. - Training and development needs are tracked through annual personal development and performance interviews for staff, Member development needs are co-ordinated by the Democratic Services Manager. - HR polices aim to promote the health and wellbeing of the workforce and the Investors in People accreditation is maintained.